Healthcare Can’t Go Backward When the Pandemic Ends

 Another important feature of UC Davis Health’s PCC implementation is embedded nurse triage.
 “A big pain point for many patient access centers is clinical escalation on site when calls or referrals require quick clinical review, notes Condrin.
 “We have an RN team in place that can support the phone staff when, for example, a scheduling event has to be escalated to a clinical emergency event.”

 For example, if a patient calls in to make an appointment and mentions that he or she is having trouble breathing, that is beyond the scope of a customer service representative.
-“With the nurse triage in place, that kind of situation can be escalated and handled in real time,” he says.
+“With the nurse triage in place, that kind of situation can be escalated and handled in real time,” he said.

 Tegria works with organizations to identify, install and optimize the appropriate portfolio of technologies needed to achieve their goals.
 Because our deep bench of consultants is steeped in both technology and health, we understand what it takes to integrate data, clinical workflows, and organizational strategies.